 Where purchases of Series A, Series H or Series T Units are made under a Deferred Sales Charge Option, no amount is deducted from the purchase order.
-However, the Manager will pay the Dealer a fixed commission of 5% on the total monies invested in the Fund under the Regular Deferred Sales Charge Option, a fixed commission of 3% on the total monies invested in the Fund under the Low Load Sales Charge Option and a fixed commission of 1% on the total monies invested in the Fund under the Low Load 2 Sales Charge Option.
+However, the Manager will pay the Dealer a fixed commission of 3% on the total monies invested in the Fund under the Low Load Sales Charge Option and a fixed commission of 1% on the total monies invested in the Fund under the Fund under the Low Load 2 Sales Charge Option.